Trade directory · Bowling Green metro · Kentucky

 Insurance Minimums

-Kentucky requires $100,000 general liability minimum for licensed plumbers.
+Kentucky requires minimum $100,000 general liability insurance for plumbing contractors.
 Workers compensation required if employing others.
-Bonding requirements vary by municipality.
+Bonding requirements vary by project size and municipal contracts.

 § C · Path to license